15 Tips to attract birds to your new feeder (Easy Steps)

 Birds need clean water for drinking and bathing.
 A shallow birdbath or water feature can dramatically increase bird traffic.

-Ensure Feeder Placement Is Safe
+4. Check that Feeder Placement Is Safe

 Place your feeder: